INDIA – Kerala, Karnataka, Goa, Maharashta, Mumbai

 I visited one home, the bottom level where the 5 member family lived in a 10×5 foot space, and the top levels rented out for income.
 This home was worth a surprising $20,000.
 An incredibly foul creek filled with garbage and sewage flowed through the area.

 The favelas of Rio looked nice compared to Dharavi.
 At least 55% of Mumbai citizens live in shantytowns and slums.
-Across the street from my hotel was a family who had set up home on the sidewalk under a blue tarpaulin.
+Across the street from my hotel was a family who had set up a home on the sidewalk under a blue tarpaulin.
 They cooked on a wood fire built on the street.
 A haircut – neck, ears, and eyebrow trim – on a stool on the sidewalk cost 60 cents, a much better deal than the $20 it costs at home.

 On my last day here, I visited Elephanta Island, a 9 km ferry ride out to the middle of Mumbai harbour.
 The rock-cut temples are a Unesco World Heritage Site.